Nestor Lopez-Duran PhD., Director

 Jillian Bean is a former research assistant.
 Her freshman year she was the recipient of the William J. Branstrom Freshman Prize.
 She majored in psychology and had a special interest in disorders in children, which lead her to get involved with MPAL.
 Jillian also worked with a group of social workers at an oncology hematology center.
 Since graduating, she attends graduate school in clinical psychology at the University of Michigan.

-Joel Adu-Brimpong, Post baccalaureate; Former Research Assistant
+Joel Adu-Brimpong, Former Research Assistant

 Joel Adu-Brimpong was in the LSA Honors Program majoring in Biopsychology Cognition & Neuroscience and minoring in International Studies – Global Environment & Health.
 He was a National Institute of Health Undergraduate Scholar and a member of the Phi Kappa Phi Honor Society Chapter at the University of Michigan.
 Ultimately he hopes to aid in the efforts to bridge the gap between research and implementation.
 He is especially interested in social and behavioral research leading to the development and evaluation of interventions and policies particularly in developing countries.
 Joel currently works for the NIH.